bleonardb3/DS_POT_05-09/Lab-7/README.md

 ### Step 7.
 In the files pane in the lower right of the RStudio IDE, click `Lab-7`.
 > <img src="https://github.com/bleonardb3/DS_POT_05-09/blob/master/Lab-7/images/Lab7.png"/>

 ### Step 8.
-Click the `connection.R` file and fill in your DB2 on Cloud connection details.
+Click the `connection.R` file and fill in your DB2 Warehouse on Cloud connection details.
 You can find these from one of the previous labs.
 Don't forget to set vetting.table to 'FEMALE_HUMAN_TRAFFICKING'.
 Save the file.
 > <img src="https://github.com/bleonardb3/DS_POT_02-07/blob/master/Lab-3/images/RStudio-lab3-connection.png"/>

 ### Step 9.
 Click the `dashConnectAndInteractInR.Rmd` file in the files pane in the lower right of the RStudio IDE.